 The proposed method is based on the measurement of the instantaneous current drawn by the processor during the execution of the instructions.
-The instrumentation set-up for measuring the instantaneous current has been presented in [10].
-The current sensing circuit is a high performance current mirror, which is inserted in the supply line and copies the drawn current on a resistor.
-In this way the supply voltage fluctuation at the processor is minimized increasing the accuracy of the measurements.
-A highspeed digitized oscilloscope is used for monitoring the voltage drop on the resistor.
+The instrumentation set-up for measuring the instantaneous current has been presented in [10,11].
+The current sensing circuit is a high performance current mirror which copies the drawn current on a resistor.
+A high-speed digitized oscilloscope is used for monitoring the voltage drop on the resistor.
+Taking the voltage waveform and making the appropriate process calculations the energy consumption at each clock cycle can be derived.

 The method is developed for pipelined processors like the ARM7 (three-stage pipeline).
 However, its application for non-pipelined processors is straightforward.

-2.1 Energy Consumed in Pipelined Processors
+2.1.
+Energy consumed in pipelined processors